Tina Peters (politician): Granting unauthorized access to voting machines

-In May 2021, Peters ordered the surveillance cameras monitoring the voting machines in the clerk's office to be turned off, and that they would be reactivated in advance of the next election in August 2021, according to an email sent by Mesa County Deputy Clerk Belinda Knisley and later cited in evidence by Colorado Secretary of State Jena Griswold.
+In May 2021, Peters ordered surveillance cameras monitoring the voting machines in the clerk's office turned off, and that they would be reactivated in advance of the next election in August 2021, according to an email sent by Mesa County Deputy Clerk Belinda Knisley and later cited in evidence by Colorado Secretary of State Jena Griswold.
 Peters later stated that no law or election rule required security cameras that monitor election equipment to operate continuously; at minimum, they must be on 60 days before an election and 30 days afterward.
 Mesa County Commissioner Janet Rowland stated that Peters had not turned off the cameras after any of the eight previous elections that Peters had overseen since 2018.

 In the days following her order to turn off the surveillance cameras, Peters allowed Conan Hayes, co-founder of the clothing company RVCA and proponent of QAnon conspiracy theories, to access the room where Mesa County's electronic voting machines were stored and to copy sensitive information from those machines.
 Days later, Peters allowed Hayes to be present for a software update to the voting machines and to record video of the update taking place.
-Peters' chief aide, former deputy clerk Belinda Knisley, described Hayes as a "mystery man," and said that Peters told her she brought him in to access files from the voting machines because Peters "was afraid the Colorado Secretary of State's office was going to remove them."
+Peters' chief aide, former deputy clerk Belinda Knisley, described Hayes as a "mystery man", and said that Peters told her she brought him in to access files from the voting machines because Peters "was afraid the Colorado Secretary of State's office was going to remove them".

 During the time Hayes was present, he used a staff access badge for Gerald Wood, and according to Griswold, Peters misled her staff by saying "Wood" was an employee and had been background-checked.
-Peters later said that she, Bishop, Hayes, and United States Representative Lauren Boebert had dinner together on May 24.
 Phone records confirmed that Hayes had traveled to the area during the time of the software update.
 His hotel room was paid for by Sherronna Bishop, then-campaign manager for Boebert.
+Peters later said that she, Bishop, Hayes, and United States Representative Lauren Boebert had dinner together on May 24.